 Zombie co-op modes have one of the most popular aspects of multiplayer over the last decade, and most of us have fond memories of spending way too many hours smashing The Infected in Left 4 Dead 2.

-Games like The Last of Us and The Walking Dead have helped revitalise the single-player zombie mode, adding more character and depth to what was originally gore-filled diversion from main campaigns.
-We’ll be looking at a mix of old and new zombie games, covering both single-player and co-op favourites across all platforms.
+Games like The Last of Us and The Walking Dead have helped revitalize the single-player zombie mode, adding more character and depth to what was originally gore-filled diversion from main campaigns.
+We’ll be looking at a mix of old and new zombie games, covering both single-player and co-op favorites across all platforms.

 What is the best zombie game ever?